Quilombo: Quilombo in the early modern period

 Many quilombos were near Portuguese plantations and settlements.
 To keep their freedom, they were active both in defending against capitães do mato and being commissioned to recapture other runaway slaves.
 At the same time, they facilitated the escape of even more enslaved persons.
-For this reason, they were targets of the Dutch, then Portuguese colonial authorities and, later, of the Brazilian state and slave owners.
+For this reason, they were targets of the Dutch, then Portuguese colonial authorities and, later, of the Brazilian state and enslavers.

+People of the quilombos would form a working government, and the community did not just consist of Africans but also of Native South Americans and even whites who were fleeing society or the law.

 Despite the atmosphere of cooperation between some quilombos and the surrounding Portuguese settlements, they were almost always eventually destroyed.
-Seven of 10 major quilombos in colonial Brazil were terminated within two years of formation.
-Some mocambos that were farther from Portuguese settlements and the later Brazilian cities were tolerated and still exist as towns today, with their dwellers speaking Portuguese Creole languages.
+Seven of ten major quilombos in colonial Brazil were terminated within two years of formation.
+Some mocambos that were farther from Portuguese settlements and the later Brazilian cities were tolerated and still exist as towns today, with their dwellers speaking Portuguese creole languages.